cyterat/mil-products-aggregator/README.md

 ### Future ideas
 - Add more websites
 - Include websites and products urls in `output.json`
+- Include more phone number fields in `output.json`
 - Implement async to reduce the overall scraping time